caraya/personal-blog/content/blog/javascript-event-listeners.md

 ## Handling events

 Browsers generate events all the time.
-When you move the mouse or tab in or out of an element, when you click on a link or a button, or when you type in a text area for example.
+When you move the mouse or tab in or out of an element when you click on a link or a button, or when you type in a text area for example.

-As a developer you can choose to interact with or handle these events to produce interactivity.
+As a developer, you can choose to interact with or handle these events to produce interactivity.

 In older browsers, you would handle events using [onevent handler attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes#event_handler_attributes).
 In older code you may see something like this: